QPS is a leader in Gene Expression Translation and utilizing Genotyping to accelerate pharmaceutical breakthroughs.

 Analysis of gene expression typically involves measuring the relative amount of mRNA expressed in two or more experimental conditions and is generally performed using microarrays or real-time polymerase chain reaction (PCR).
 There are also methods available to examine epigenetic control of gene expression.

 At QPS, we use top-quality starting material for successful downstream molecular applications.
 QPS offers automated RNA isolation and banking from many matrices, including whole blood, plasma, serum, tissues, FFPE biopsy sections or cultural cells.
-QPS utilizes leading technology platforms for gene expression analysis including Applied Biosystems’ TaqMan® platform for real-time PCR (including TaqMan low density arrays), Affymetrix Genechip® microarrays and Pyrosequencing® for identification of DNA methylation status.
+QPS utilizes leading technology platforms for gene expression analysis including Applied Biosystems’ TaqMan® platform for real-time PCR (including TaqMan low density arrays), and Affymetrix Genechip® microarrays for identification of DNA methylation status.
 We also perform western blot analysis, functional assays, and cell-based assays.

 Genotype testing will provide a genetic basis for target identification, toxicity prediction, dosing determination and for making treatment decisions.
 Using the focused combination of genetic and protein biomarkers to screen for biological activity increases the likelihood of useful clinical activity.